-The Nursing team hold daily clinics for: dressings, hearing tests, blood pressure checks, ear syringing, travel immunisations, smears and ECG’s where needed or referred by the Doctor.
+The Nursing team hold clinics for: dressings, hearing tests, blood pressure checks, ear syringing, travel immunisations, smears and ECG’s where needed or referred by the Doctor.

 Antenatal Care by midwife - Temple End (Wednesdays 9.10am - 12.30pm)

 Immunisations for all children up to age 5.

 To be booked in with the nursing team in advance.

 Routine and travel vaccinations for all ages are available during surgery times by appointment with our nurses.
 For travel vaccinations a form must be filled out first and given to the reception staff.

 We run flu vaccination clinics in starting in October, please ask at reception for further information.